 What it means: The number of unique people that have seen your ad.

 Why measure it?
 Reach gives you a more accurate depiction of how big your audience is and will help you understand the potential impact of your campaign.
-Use reach alongside engagement numbers like comments and likes to calculate an engagement percentage (i.e. how many people participated out of the possible audience of your campaign).
+Use reach alongside social activity numbers like comments, likes and shares to calculate an engagement percentage (i.e. how many people participated out of the possible audience of your campaign).

 What it means: The total number of time your ads are viewed on a screen.
 That includes the same user seeing the same post multiple times.